-When Jesus was on earth He promised to send His followers a Helper – the Holy Spirit.
+When Jesus was on earth, He promised to send His followers a Helper – the Holy Spirit.
 What an amazing truth that God Himself comes to dwell within us when we accept Christ’s death on the cross as payment for our sin!
-He helps us overcome sin and come to know God personally.
-How has the Holy Spirit been your Helper this week?
+He gives us strength to overcome sin, the ability to do the work God has for us, and even helps us know God personally.

 HIGHLIGHTS from the Weekend…

-This week your child learned what happened after Jesus went back to heaven.
+This week you will get to talk to your child about what happened after Jesus went back to heaven.
 After Jesus ascended into the clouds, the disciples stayed in Jerusalem waiting for the special gift Jesus promised.
-As they were praying together one day, a loud noise that sounded like wind filled the room and fire appeared above each of their heads.
+As they were praying together one day, a loud noise that sounded like wind filled the room and what looked like fire appeared above each of their heads.
 Something inside of them began to change.
-They had received God’s Holy Spirit, the Helper, that Jesus had promised.
+They had received God’s Holy Spirit, the Helper that Jesus had promised.
 Now, they had the power to do God’s work.
-After this, they began to tell others the Good News about Jesus with courage and boldness.
+The Holy Spirit gave them the ability to tell others the good news about Jesus with courage and boldness.
 (Acts 2)